anujlucky007/bankingTransactions/README.md

     1 Account has a base currency
     2 Transfer can be done From INR account -> USD Account OR vice versa 3 Transfer Request can be in any Currency, amount will be deducted or deposited based on base currency of account and exchange Rate
-    4.Transfer Request with duplicate requestId for same account will be discarded ir rejected 5.Transfer request status
+    4.Transfer Request with duplicate requestId for same account will be discarded and rejected 5.Transfer request status
     6.Distributed Lock managemnt using Rediss and Redisson for synchronized Account activity Across Multiple Instance of server
     7.Suports Two type of transfer Inter and Intra